In this Power Automate Tutorial, we will discuss the difference between Microsoft Power Automate and Nintex.

 - Work-flow based plan- $625 per month

 - Enterprise-wide plans- $1665 per month.
-There are free trial also available.
+There is a free trial also available.

 Key features: Power Automate vs Nintex